albertoacerbi/website/content/publication/2008_BMC/index.md

 summary: ""

 tags:
-- sleep
+# - digital media and cultural evolution
+# - cultural evolution and cultural attraction
+# - Quantitative analysis of large scale cultural data
-- individual based models
+- individual-based models of cultural evolution

 title: "To sleep or not to sleep: the ecology of sleep in artificial organisms"
 url_code: ""